laijingtao/laijingtao.github.io/_pages/about.md

 ---

 I am a geomorphologist studying the interactions between climate and Earth’s topography.
-I'm currently a Marie Skłodowska-Curie Postdoctoral Fellow based at the GFZ Potsdam, in the [Earth Surface Process Modelling section](https://www.gfz-potsdam.de/en/section/earth-surface-process-modelling/overview/).
+I'm currently a Postdoctoral Researcher based at the GFZ Potsdam, in the [Earth Surface Process Modelling section](https://www.gfz-potsdam.de/en/section/earth-surface-process-modelling/overview/).

 I received my Ph.D. in Geology from the University of Illinois at Urbana-Champaign in 2020 and my B.Sc. in Geology from Peking University in 2015.